Ditching the booze for a month doesn’t have to be boring

-Maybe you’re toying with the idea of going booze-free, maybe you’re off the sauce for good…either way you can still make abstaining from alcohol for thirty one days not just bearable, but actually taste good too.
-From bubbly teas to botanical liquors and spirits – beer drinkers, we’ve got you covered with 0% brews too – here’s the non-alcoholic drinks we’ll be sipping on this Sober October.
+Maybe you’re toying with the idea of going booze-free, maybe you’re off the sauce for good….either way you can still make abstaining from alcohol for thirty one days this January not just bearable, but actually taste good too.
+Many of London’s bars have solid alcohol-free cocktails on their drinks list and there’s great variety when it comes to alcohol-free beers too, so you don’t actually have to avoid the pub in January.

 Black Lines